opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/drop-events.md

 ## Overview

 The `drop_events` processor drops all the events that are passed into it.
 The following table describes when events are dropped and how exceptions for dropping events are handled.
+The following table describes the options you can use to configure the `drop_events` processor.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---